Skip to main content

 #

-• Store the settings in the project
+• Settings are stored in the project

 • Supports source control scenarios